How mother nature deals with the environmental abuse

 The outer layer of the moon is being diluted into the ocean.
 It is as though the rocks crumble at the touch of the water.
 Larger bits of rock fall to the ocean floor.
 Yet layer after layer is dissolving like an aspirin in water.

 The whole disaster took less than 24 hours.
 The moon had left its orbit to dissolve in the Atlantic ocean.
-Religious groups called it an intervention of for a demonstration of true power!
+Religious groups called it an intervention of God for a demonstration of true power!
 Scientists did their best to sketch some random mathematics and physical laws to account for the absurd take of events.

 Closest to the truth were the environmentalists, who attributed the event to the effects of global warming.
 Only, they too got the motivation very wrong.
 This was not the unavoidable consequence of something like global warming, radio waves or satellite overload.
 Consequences had nothing to do with it.
 This was the sentient behaviour of a planet, dealing with a terrible headache.